 3. It’s uncertain whether or not the official name of the painting is correct

-Some sources state that it’s possible that the cooking process actually involves poaching rather than frying.
+Some sources state that the cooking process may involve poaching rather than frying.
 Upon closer inspection, it does appear that the eggs are submerged in a certain liquid while cooking, which is the definition of poaching.

 This also means that there are some alternative names for this painting such as “Old Woman Cooking Eggs” or “Old Woman Poaching Eggs.”